cmancone/clearskies-docker-compose/example_1_restful_users/README.md

 ### Model Backends

 We're using a cursor backend for this example, which means that our model will manage records in a database.
 Another common backend (to be explored in other examples) is an API backend, where the model manages records via an external API.
 This is typically used in a microservices context, where you want to fetch and save data to a different API.
 The model in this case just provides a consistent way to access the external API.
-Naturally, clearskies comes with an backend for making calls to a clearskies API.
+Naturally, clearskies comes with a backend for making calls to a clearskies API.
 This means that if you are making calls to another clearskies API, you don't have to program any details about the API calls - the clearskies API backend will handle this for you automatically.

 By default clearskies uses a [MariaDB connector](https://mariadb.com/resources/blog/how-to-connect-python-programs-to-mariadb/) that works for both MariaDB and MySQL.
 It assumes that you have 4 environment variables configured: